Olivier (Ollie) Cotsaftis is a post-disciplinary researcher-practitioner working at the intersection of design, ecology, and futures

 Regenerative Futures & More-than-human Worlds

 We are living in an era of profound transformation, adapting to a world negatively shaped by our collective actions.
-This calls for new ways of designing and futuring — approaches that work with rather than against the living, and support coexistence and mutualism.
+This calls for new ways of designing and futuring — ones that work with rather than against the living, and support coexistence and mutualism.

 2021 Melbourne Design Week